mcpjungle/MCPJungle/README.md

 > [!NOTE]
 > If you don't specify the `--allow` flag, the MCP client will not be able to access any MCP servers.

+## Current limitations 🚧

+We're actively working to remove these limitations from MCPJungle.

+But if any of these is causing trouble for you, feel free to open an issue to describe your problem, and we'll help fix it!

+1. MCPJungle doesn't maintain any long-running connections to the registered MCP Servers.
+When you call a tool in a STDIO server, mcpjungle creates a new connection and starts a new sub-process with the server.

+After servicing your request, it terminates this sub-process.

+So a new stdio server process is started for every tool call.

+This has some performance overhead but ensures that there are no memory leaks.
+It also means that if you rely on stateful connections with your MCP server, mcpjungle can currently not provide that.

+2. MCPJungle currently does not support OAuth flow for authentication.
+This is a work in progress.

 ## Contributing 💻